papercups-io/papercups/CONTRIBUTING.md

 ## Issues

 Spotted a bug?
 Has deployment gone wrong?
 Do you have user feedback?
-Raise an issue for the fastest response.
+[Raise an issue](https://github.com/papercups-io/papercups/issues/new?assignees=&labels=bug&template=bug_report.md&title=) for the fastest response.

 ## Feature requests

-Raise an issue for these and tag it as an Enhancement.
+[Raise an issue](https://github.com/papercups-io/papercups/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=) for these and make sure it's tagged as an Enhancement.
 We love every idea.
-Please give us as much context on the why as possible.
+Please give us as much context on the "why" as possible.

 ## Questions?